Multiboson signals in the UN2HDM: Parameter space scan

 \section{Parameter space scan}

 We use the code \texttt{ScannerS}~\cite{Muhlleitner:2020wwk} to scan the parameter space of the UN2HDM and to check whether the points in parameter space are allowed or excluded at the 95$\%$ confidence level (CL).
-In this analysis, the following constraints are taken into account: \begin{itemize} \item Theoretical constraints imposed by perturbative unitarity, boundedness from below and vacuum stability conditions~\cite{Muhlleitner:2016mzt}.
+In this analysis, the following constraints are taken into account:\footnote{From now on we will consider that the new fermions stemming from the vector-like degrees of freedom are heavy enough not to be produced in the decays of the $Z'$ boson.
+Signals from the new leptons were studied in Ref.~\cite{Aguilar-Saavedra:2019iil}.} \begin{itemize} \item Theoretical constraints imposed by perturbative unitarity, boundedness from below and vacuum stability conditions~\cite{Muhlleitner:2016mzt}.
 These are applied after calculating the parameters of the scalar potential using the equations collected in Appendix~\ref{sec:A}; \item Electroweak precision constraints, which use fit results for the oblique parameters $S$, $T$ and $U$ shown in~\cite{Haller:2018nnx}.
 These are compared with UN2HDM predictions for those parameters, implemented in {\texttt ScannerS} using the results of~\cite{Grimus:2007if,Grimus:2008nb}; \item Flavour constraints based on fit results of~\cite{Haller:2018nnx}, which set limits in the $(m_{H^\pm},\tan\beta)$ plane; \item Compatibility of the SM-like scalar with the properties of the experimentally discovered Higgs boson; \item Bounds from direct searches for beyond SM scalars. \end{itemize} To incorporate the constraints mentioned in the last two points, \texttt{ScannerS} provides an interface to \texttt{HiggsSignals}~\cite{Bechtle:2013xfa,Bechtle:2020uwn} and \texttt{HiggsBounds}~\cite{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2015pma,Bechtle:2020pkv}.
 Some of the inputs required by those two tools are the branching ratios of all scalars.
 These are computed by the library \texttt{N2HDECAY}~\cite{Engeln:2018mbg}, which is also included in \texttt{ScannerS}\footnote{Due to the differences between the scalar potential of the UN2HDM and the one in~\cite{Engeln:2018mbg}, the triple scalar couplings in Appendix~\ref{sec:B} have to be implemented in \texttt{ScannerS}.
 In contrast, no changes are done to the couplings between scalars and SM gauge bosons, since they are equal to those found in Eqs.~(\ref{eq:SVV}) and (\ref{eq:SSV}) in the limit $\theta_Z\ll 1$.}.